Download the all-new Republic app:

 Advertisement

-China-based Bytedance is parent company of TikTok.
+China-based Bytedance is the parent company of TikTok.

 Advertisement

 In recent weeks, US Secretary of State Mike Pompeo has accused TikTok of collecting personal information of Americans.
-"India has banned 106 Chinese apps, including TikTok, that threatened its citizens' privacy and security," he told members of House Foreign Affairs Committee on Thursday.
+"India has banned 106 Chinese apps, including TikTok, that threatened its citizens' privacy and security," he told members of the House Foreign Affairs Committee on Thursday.

-Media reports also said Trump administration will soon order ByteDance to divest of its ownership of TikTok's US operations.
+Media reports also said the Trump administration will soon order ByteDance to divest of its ownership of TikTok's US operations.

 Advertisement

 "In its current form, TikTok represents a potential threat to personal privacy and our national security.
-I applaud Trump Administration for taking this critical step, but we must do more than simply remove ByteDance from equation," Senator Marco Rubio said.
+I applaud the Trump Administration for taking this critical step, but we must do more than simply remove ByteDance from the equation," Senator Marco Rubio said.

 "Moving forward, we must establish a framework of standards that must be met before a high-risk, foreign-based app is allowed to operate on American telecommunications networks and devices," Rubio said, adding he is preparing legislation to do just that.